-C.3.8.1.8.13.1 HVAC Hours of Operation
+C.3.8.1.8.13.1 HVAC Hours of Operation:

-It shall be the Contractors responsibility to establish the appropriate times for HVAC equipment start-up and operation to ensure the building is adequately conditioned during Normal Occupant Work Hours.
-The operating time for building mechanical equipment and systems shall be considered as the hours required to operate the building's heating, ventilating and air-conditioning (HVAC) equipment to provide the required environmental temperatures as delineated in "Operational Requirements".
+It shall be the Contractors responsibility to establish the appropriate and most efficient times for HVAC equipment start-up and shutdown.
+This is done to ensure the building is adequately conditioned during Normal Occupant Work Hours.
+The operating time for building mechanical equipment and systems shall be considered as the hours required to operate the building's heating, ventilating and air-conditioning equipment (HVAC).
+This will be done each day to provide the required environmental temperatures and conditions as delineated in "Operational Requirements".

-C.3.8.1.8.13.2 BOP Documentation
+C.3.8.1.8.13.2 BOP Documentation: